 Terms Governing Use:

-In 1929, Frank Drew was appointed State Equalizer of Taxes, a position he held until 1931.
-Herbert Drew was active in various surveying and business activities, principle of which was the Utoca Meat Packing Plant.
-Herbert married Isabella Williams, and they had three children: George, Isabella, and Frances.
+In 1929, Frank Drew was appointed Florida State Equalizer of Taxes, a position he held until 1931.
+Herbert Drew was active in various surveying and business activities.
+Herbert married Isabella Williams and they had three children: George, Isabella, and Frances.

 Frances Drew was a schoolteacher for a very short time before returning to school and earning a library degree from Emory University.
-She spent most of her library career in Georgia and working at the Georgia Institute of Technology for over 30 years before retiring in 1995.
+She spent most of her library career in Georgia, working at the Georgia Institute of Technology for over 30 years before retiring in 1995.

-SERIES 3: FRANCES K. DREW PAPERS.
-This series contains correspondence, legal documents, photographs, and other materials documenting Frances Drew's career as a librarian, especially at Georgia Institute of Technology (Georgia Tech); her involvement in settling the estate of her father, Herbert J. Drew; and her genealogical research and membership in numerous lineage societies, including historical information about the Williams, Milling, Starke, and other branches of the family.
+SERIES 3: FRANCES K. DREW PAPERS, 1952-1999.
+This series contains correspondence, legal documents, photographs, and other materials documenting Frances Drew's career as a librarian, especially at the Georgia Institute of Technology; her involvement in settling the estate of her father, Herbert J. Drew; and her genealogical research and membership in numerous lineage societies, including historical information about the Williams, Milling, Starke, and other branches of the family.